Photography mdavid.com.au

 The longer your telephoto lens, the more noticeable camera shake becomes.

-Here’s a rough rule to keep in mind when you’re working hand-held: use your focal length number as a minimum shutter speed number.
-In other words, if you’re using a 200mm lens hand-held then you shouldn’t have a shutter speed any slower than 200th second.
+So here’s a rough rule to keep in mind when you’re working hand-held: use your focal length number as a minimum shutter speed number.
+In other words, if you’re using a 200mm lens hand-held then 200th second should be your minimum shutter speed.

 Moving subject

-Even if your camera’s on a rock-solid tripod, that’s not going to stop motion blur if your subject is moving.
+Even if your camera was bolted to the side of mountain, that’s not going to stop motion blur if it’s your subject that’s doing the moving.
 For example, a car driving past at 60 kph will travel about 27cm during a 60th second exposure.
 That’s 27cm of motion blur.
 And some types of birds are forever jerking their heads backwards and forwards when they walk.

 Masked Lapwing